ChDalel/CoinLayerPackage/README.md

 ##### Its parameters are:

 1. api : `access_key` is a unique identifier that identify the calling application or user.
-2. Symbol1 : is the code of the currency to convert from (to see the exixtants symbols click [here](https://coinlayer.com/symbols) ).
+2. Symbol1 : is the code of the currency to convert from (You can view all available values [here](https://coinlayer.com/symbols) ).
 3. Symbol2 : is the code of the currency to convert to.
 4. amount : is the amount to be converted.
 *****